YuChenLi923/extend-ajax/readme.md

 - cb \<funtction>  the cb is called when event happen
 - event \<string>
   - success  cb is fired when getting the response successfully
-  - fail  cb is fired when  failing to get the response(eg: 404, 400, 500...)
+  - fail  cb is fired when  failing to get the response(eg:http status: 404, 400, 500..., or jsonp fail)
   - abort  cb is fired when request is aborted
   - timeout  cb is fired when request timeout
-  - error  cb is fired when happening error

 ### ajax.config(options)